 Some people choose to bring a partner or family member to the meetings, which can often help both parties understand more about the condition and the experiences or behaviours it can bring.
 (An additional family member can either sit with you at your viewing device or indeed register separately to watch/take part on a different device)

 There is a lot of misinformation out there which can be very damaging to someone experiencing tinnitus.
 I hope that by working together and offering support and information we can make a positive difference to people struggling with tinnitus and bolster our own tinnitus therapy services.

 Alan Hopkirk is an audiologist and an expert in tinnitus.
 Alan attends conferences and seminars across the globe where he meets with leading researchers in Tinnitus and Hyperacusis.
 The knowledge that he gains from these events ensures that his treatments are based on the latest research and recommended protocols.
 In addition, he is able to speak with authority on the subject and offer practical advice.
-Alan is the organiser and host of THIS 2020 (Tinnitus and Hearing Information Show) and he is quickly becoming a veteran at hosting online support meetings, having taken part in a considerable number during the COVID-19 lockdown and whilst ongoing restrictions continue to prevent face-to-face support meetings.
+Alan is the organiser and host of THIS 2020 (Tinnitus and Hearing Information Show) and he is quickly becoming a veteran at hosting online support meetings, having taken part in a considerable number throughout the COVID-19 lockdown and whilst ongoing restrictions continue to prevent face-to-face support meetings.

 Alan welcomes any questions in advance of any of the meetings and these can be addressed to email@example.com with your name and details of the meeting which you will be attending.